LGBTQ2SIA+ Calgary

 It is important to note that the DNA fragmentation test is not a diagnostic test and isused in conjunction with other diagnostic tools to evaluate male fertility.
 Men with high DNA fragmentation may still be able to father a child through assisted reproductive techniques such as IVF with ICSI.

-Plan a systematic journey to your pregnancy and parenthood with our versatile Fertility Testing at Oasis Fertility Clinic.
+Plan a systematic journey to your pregnancy and parenthood with our versatile Fertility Testing at Oasis Fertility Centre.